Fair food events continue at Fulton County Fairgrounds - Fulton County Expositor

-Fair Food To Go events are continuing at the Fulton County Fairgrounds.
+This weekend marks the fourth and final Fair Food To Go events at the Fulton County Fairgrounds.
+It will run Friday through Sunday from noon to 8 p.m. each day.

 The final two events will be held Aug.
 7-9, and Aug.
 14-16.
 It will be open from noon to 8 p.m.